Every Census Used To Count Citizens & Non Citizens

 The U.S. census has always included all residents, including both legal and illegal immigrants who are not U.S. citizens, and even slaves when slavery was legal.
 But how many residents are citizens has also been counted throughout U.S. history, as far back as the fourth U.S. census in 1820.

-As Commerce Secretary Wilbur Ross explained in his decision, a sample of just 1 in 6 households is not accurate enough to determine how many citizens are living in small election districts.
+As Commerce Secretary Wilbur Ross explained in his decision to include a citizenship question, a sample of just 1 in 6 households is not accurate enough to determine how many citizens are living in small election districts.
 To obtain numbers accurate down to the level of small census blocks, which are required to enforce the federal Voting Rights Act, every person who is a U.S. citizen must be counted (in addition to every resident who is not a citizen).

-Liberals claim that the citizenship question will discourage illegal residents from responding, thereby undercounting them.
-Even worse, in the critics’ view, is how this might result in a reduction of taxpayer funding that doles out massive benefits to the illegal population.
+Liberals claim that the citizenship question will discourage illegal residents from responding, thereby reducing taxpayer funding that doles out massive benefits to the illegal population.

 Secretary Ross anticipated these objections, pointing out in his 8-page statement that on the contrary, there’s plenty of evidence that the citizenship question has no effect on response rates.